 Electromagnets are used in many situations where a rapidly- or easily-variable magnetic field is desired.
 An example of this would be the deflection of charged particle beams (cathode ray tube and mass spectrometer fall into this category).

-Magma sells Ac & DC solenoids.
-We have standard D frame and cylinder solenoids available and we also can design new custom made solenoids or customized standard product to customer requirements.
-Solenoids are used in many applications: Valves, generators, security doors, beverage dispensing equipment, printing equipment, medical equipment,gaming equipment, office equipment, vending equipment and more.
+Magma sells Linear Solenoids.
+We have standard D frame, cylinder, and double-coil solenoids available and can also design new custom-made solenoids or customized standard products to customer requirements.
+Solenoids are used in many applications: Valves, generators, security doors, beverage dispensing equipment, printing equipment, medical equipment, gaming equipment, office equipment, vending equipment, and more.